8 Critical steps to take after a ransomware attack: Ransomware response guide for businesses

 Failing to prepare is preparing to fail.

-In the event of a ransomware attack, an effective response plan can mean the difference between panic and decisive action.
+In such events, an effective ransomware response plan can mean the difference between panic and decisive action.
 It can mean the difference between a company-wide infection and a contained incident; the difference between swift remediation and permanent business closure.

-In this guide, we’re going to discuss in detail exactly how businesses should respond to a ransomware attack and explore preventative measures that can help reduce the risk of infection.
+In this guide, we’re going to discuss in detail a ransomware response plan.
+Learn exactly how businesses and management teams should respond to a ransomware attack and explore preventative measures that can help reduce the risk of infection.

-If preventative measures fail, organizations should take the following steps immediately after identifying a ransomware infection.
+If preventative measures fail, organizations should go through the following ransomware response checklist immediately after identifying an infection.

 1. Isolate affected systems